sebastiaohns/wakala-interface/README.md

 3. Keep your PRs small.
 PRs require 3 reviewers.

-4. After you completed an issue/story, assign it to [@SteffenKrogmann](https://github.com/SteffenKrogmann) and move it to the respective "Testing" column on the [Kanban board](https://github.com/WakalaDAO/wakala-interface/projects/3).
+4. For finished UIs: Move them to column "4.
+Feedback | Testing" on the [Kanban board](https://github.com/WakalaDAO/wakala-interface/projects/3) and assign them to [@ChegeMartinx](https://github.com/ChegeMartinx) for testing.

+5. For integrated UIs/stories: Move them to column "6.
+Testing" on the [Kanban board](https://github.com/WakalaDAO/wakala-interface/projects/3) and assign them to @SteffenKrogmann](https://github.com/SteffenKrogmann) for testing.

-5. Never close an issue, just reassign.
+6. Never close an issue, just reassign.

-6. If you have a question/issue related to product/concept, file an issue for [@SteffenKrogmann](https://github.com/SteffenKrogmann).
+7. If you have a question/issue related to product/concept, file an issue for [@SteffenKrogmann](https://github.com/SteffenKrogmann).

-7. If you need a design change, file an issue for [@ChegeMartinx](https://github.com/ChegeMartinx).
+8. If you need a design change, file an issue for [@ChegeMartinx](https://github.com/ChegeMartinx).

-8. For issues related to smart contracts and APIs, file an issue for [@Muhani99](https://github.com/Muhani99) and tag it [api](https://github.com/WakalaDAO/wakala-interface/labels/api).
+9. For issues related to smart contracts and APIs, file an issue for [@Muhani99](https://github.com/Muhani99) and tag it [api](https://github.com/WakalaDAO/wakala-interface/labels/api).